dsgiitr/d2l-pytorch/README.md

 If you like this repo and find it useful, please consider (★) starring it, so that it can reach a broader audience.

+## Installation
+Many of you will not have Python 3.6 already installed on your computers.
+Conda is an easy way to manage many different environments, each with its own Python versions and dependencies.
+This allows us to avoid conflicts between our preferred Python version and that of other classes.
+We’ll walk through how to set up and use a conda environment.

+Prerequisite: Anaconda.
+Many of you will have it installed from classes such as EE 16A; if you don’t, install it through the link.
+### Creating a Conda Environment
+  conda create --name <env-name> python=3.6

+### Entering the Environment
+  conda activate <env-name>
+where <env-name> is any name you want.

+### Setting the Environment
+  pip install -r requirements.txt

 ## References